Collecting Data Checkpoint

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.

-- That can create bias.
+- Sensitive topics can create this problem.

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.